senad-d/senad-d.github.io/_posts/2023-06-25-kubernetes-policy.md

 ```
 In addition to the error returned, Kyverno also produces an Event in the same Namespace which contains this information.

 > Kyverno may be configured to exclude system Namespaces like `kube-system` and `kyverno`.
-Make sure you create the Deployment in a user-defined Namespace or the `default` Namespace (for testing only).{: .prompt-tip }
+Make sure you create the Deployment in a user-defined Namespace or the `default` Namespace (for testing only).
+{: .prompt-tip }

 * Now, create a Pod with the required label.